Codecademy/docs/content/swift/concepts/comments/comments.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

-Comments in represent text that is useful to the programmer or developement team.
-Think of them as notes or reminders to yourself of important concepts or ideas that need a little explaining above the syntax of the raw code.
+Comments in Swift represent text that is useful to the programmer or developement team.
+Think of them as notes or reminders of important concepts or ideas that require explaination above the syntax of the raw code.

-In Swift there are two kinds of comments: single-line comments and multi-line comments.
+In Swift, there are two kinds of comments: single-line comments and multi-line comments.
 These comments will be completely ignored by the compiler at compile-time.

 Famous software engineer Martin Fowler once wrote,